Mo-Ha-0/chat/README.md

 this is a test project

 //////////////////////////////////////////////////////////////////////
-express, knex, postgres, react chatApp
+express, knex, postgres, react
+MERN chatApp